SoundMeshRadio/documentation/content/index.md

   Dynamic Interaction

   #description
-  Interact with your station by triggering specific events from your server
+  Interact with your station by triggering specific events directly from you server!
   :::

   :::u-page-feature